 “Lite coconut milk” is the same as “full fat coconut milk” except that the fat content has been reduced, making it thinner.

 This is a personal favorite of mine as it melts, stretches, and has an incredible cheesy flavor.
-It comes in slices, blocks, shreds, and even cream cheese.
-Since it’s not strict paleo, I try to provide other options in my recipes for my paleo readers but they do seem very allergen-conscious and are completely vegan and soy-free if that’s a concern.
+It comes in slices, blocks, shreds, cheese sauce, and even cream cheese.
+They also seem very allergen-conscious and are completely vegan and soy-free if that’s a concern.

 Side note: their Cheezy Mac is delicious!